Raise A Reader: A Parent Guide to Reading for Ages 11-13

 Reading for Fun

 What do teens want to read online?
-At this age, many interests are divided by gender.
-Many teens (mostly girls) enjoy celebrity gossip.
+Many teens enjoy celebrity gossip.
 Reading volume and endurance — often best developed by reading something you are interested in — is an important part of reading development.
 Common Sense Media has a list of celebrity sites with parent-friendly reviews.
 To take your teen’s interest in celebrities to a critical thinking level, try MyPopStudio.
 This engaging site offers savvy media literacy activities that help your teen understand the techniques that go into the creation of celebrity journalism.

-Many teens (mostly boys) enjoy sports sites.
+Many teens may also enjoy sports sites.
 Complex, rich sites like NFL.com and MLB.com have new articles daily on sports news.
 While there are also videos and games that can keep your teens busy for hours, encourage them to read the news — the stats, quotes, and details will keep them in the know about their favorite players and teams.

 Reading these sites is not a waste of time.
 Your teen is actually learning valuable skills.
 Using menus, navigating between pages, bookmarking pages, and skimming and scanning text are some of the reading and navigating techniques that he is developing and will serve him well in the future.